-Duprey was a non-attendance area, citywide elementary school located at 2620 W. Hirsch St., in the Fulton Elementary Network of CPS.
-Duprey served 92 students in K-8th grades.
-CPS is closing Duprey based on the school's underutilization.
+Von Humboldt was a neighborhood elementary school located at 2620 W. Hirsch St., in the Fulton Elementary Network of CPS.
+Von Humboldt served 362 students in PE, PK & K-8th grades.
+CPS is closing Von Humboldt based on the school's underutilization.
 The closure meets the criteria of the Guidelines.

-As a result of this action, all returning Duprey students will be welcomed at Diego, located at 1313 N. Claremont Ave.
-Another approved action, detailed in a separate transition plan, is to also close Alexander von Humboldt Elementary School (Von Humboldt) and welcome returning students at Diego.
+As a result of this action, all returning Von Humboldt students will be welcomed at Diego, located at 1313 N. Claremont Ave.
+Another CPS proposal, detailed in a separate draft transition plan, is to also close Ana Roque de Duprey Elementary School (Duprey) and welcome returning students at Diego.
+This decision is based on the underutilization of Peabody, in accordance with the Chief Executive Officer's Guidelines for School Action (Guidelines).

 Families are also encouraged to pursue other educational options at CPS that best meet their student's learning needs and family priorities.
 Information about educational options is provided in detail in a subsequent section of this transition plan.
-The investments CPS will make for transitioning students at both Duprey and Diego, as described in this transition plan, will provide students with a supportive learning environment and ease the transition process as much as possible.
+The investments CPS will make for transitioning students at both Von Humboldt and Diego, as described in this transition plan, will provide students with a supportive learning environment and ease the transition process as much as possible.